ankur-tutlani/game-simulator/README.md

 # Game Simulator

 This library is used to help decide which of the strategy has the potential to become a norm when agents play the game repeatedly over a period of time.
 This game could be any game with defined row and column players’ payoff values and finite strategies.
+Any strategy evolving as a norm implies strategy is being played relatively more frequently by the agents.

 ## How to use it?